Changes during coronavirus (COVID-19)

 If you have difficulty paying

 The charges you’re asked to pay shouldn’t put you in financial difficulty.
 If you’re struggling to pay, talk to your council.
-Their charge must be based on your individual circumstances, and they may not have taken all your costs and outgoings into account.
+Their charge must be based on your individual circumstances, and they may not have considered all your costs and outgoings.
 They can’t suddenly stop providing your services without telling you in this type of situation.

 Make sure you’re claiming all the benefits you’re entitled to, such as Pension Credit.
 You may also be able to get disability benefits, such as Attendance Allowance or Personal Independence Payment to help you pay for your support services.